-Display a progress indicator when a form has more than one data-entry step, not counting Eligibility or Review (refer to Layout of forms - key).
+Display a progress indicator when a form has more than one data-entry step, not counting Eligibility or Review (refer to ).
 The exception is when the form is being viewed on a mobile/small screen.
 In this case, the progress indicator should be a simple label indicating which step the user is on, and the total number of steps contained within the form for example 'Step 1 of 5', 'Step 2 of 5', etc.

 Because the steps in the form must be completed in a specific, linear sequence, sometimes with dependencies between steps, no parts of the progress indicator should be clickable.
 If a multi-step form has no dependencies between steps, and steps can be completed in any order, a tabbed form design should be used rather than a progress indicator.

 A standard for the design of a tabbed form isn't provided here because at the time of writing, there were no prototypical forms of this type.
 Moreover, the tabbed form is relatively uncommon on the web, and so international best practices aren't yet established.
 If you use a tabbed web form in the future, test the design thoroughly with users before going live.

 The progress indicator should have one 'node' for each step in the form, including Review but excluding Eligibility (page 101) and Completion (page 106).
 The label for each node should be exactly the same as its corresponding step heading. don't number steps or use redundant terms like 'step' or 'page'.

 Each node can have one of three states:

 - step yet to be started

 Each state should have a different background colour, with the current step being the most visually prominent.
 Default colours should be: